This site is designed for modern web browsers and does not support your version of Internet Explorer.

 The training makes sure that all staff working in HEIW (including the wider NHS), are aware of their responsibilities about the handling of your information regardless of the department that they work in.

-Where identifiable and relevant, HEIW will make sure that you are able to have access to your information.
+Where information collected on you is identifiable and relevant, HEIW will make sure that you are able to have access to this.
 This is so that you know what we hold.

 You have the right: